 Most people rarely forget to change oils before starting the car, but there are other fluids that you need to look out for before traveling.
 Some of these fluids are responsible for the swift movements of the vital part of your car.
 Examples of such liquids are brake fluid, coolant, radiator coolant, and the fluid for the power steering.

 This is part of the General Car Troubles because a shortage of fluid in some regions like a brake, power steering, and radiator can leave you stranded on the road while traveling.

 7. Air conditioning failure

 This might look insignificant, but you will know how important it is to travel over a long distance in hot weather without air conditioning.
 The experience is uncomfortable, and it might leave you regretting why you embark on a road trip in the first place.

 To avoid this, allow your mechanic to properly check the Air conditioning before you begin your road trip.

-Before you start planning any other thing for your road trip, ensure your car is in good condition.
+Before you start planning any other thing for your road trip, ensure your car is in good condition and you have international drivers license.
 You might need to schedule a meeting with your mechanic to perform a thorough check on your vehicle.
 This might look excessive, but it will save from experiencing the general car troubles that are common on road trips, especially on longer distances.